TomasVotruba/tomasvotruba.com/source/_posts/2016-09-09-how-to-write-open-source-in-php-1-create-a-repository.md

 ### Get to the right place

 Move to the directory, where you want to host your package locally.
 Open command line or Terminal in PHPStorm.
 Actually the PHPStorm way will open terminal already in right place.
 So you don't have to browse directories via `cd` command.
-I use that.
 And call these commands there.

 Do you know git?